SCCARC Annual Election of Board Members

 https://us02web.zoom.us/j/86983294191?pwd=QkIyODI4ZCtBN2MrbkhXTXU2TFlxUT09

-On Saturday July 20 the Swap Meet will be 8am-noon, with a BBQ at 10:30am or so.
+On Saturday September 21 the Swap Meet will be from 8am-noon, with a BBQ at 10:30am or so.
 People are encouraged to bring equipment to sell, trade or give away.
 Bring your own table/tailgate or tarp and shade canopy if desired.
 Coffee & donuts in the morning, with a BBQ lunch provided,.
 Donations accepted.
+It will be at the club repeater site by Shakespeare Santa Cruz in De Laveaga Park.

 Field Day in Review